Chrisae9/chis-website/content/blog/phase10randomizer.md

 ### Why I chose the generator

 I could have made the phases completely random by creating a list of constraints and generating random numbers for each type of combination of cards.
 But I chose not to do this because it would be very hard to ensure that the phases were increasing in difficulty.
-Since each combination of cards is unique in its own way, calculating the diffculty between two combinations is not a linear task.
+Since each combination of cards is unique in its way, calculating the difficulty between two combinations is not a linear task.
 So, I went ahead and reused the already generated phases from the wiki page which ended up being a pool of 140+ phases (about 10+ phases per level).

 Link to the randomizer: https://phase.chis.dev/